ckelner/datadog-java-apm-containers/README.md

 # Noteworthy
 - This small project is for demonstration purposes only.
 - It does not make use any container orchestrator.
-- It's original intent was to be used on a developers local machine.
+- It's original intent was to be used on a developer's local machine.

 # Project Structure
 -